 One thing we can say for certain, is that future workforces will want and need completely different infrastructures and workplaces to support the new culture.
 Globally, the working week is officially shortening but productivity is improving.
 It seems there is much to learn.

-At Director Group, we do not profess a crystal ball but we can call on our client-based experience to inform on current changing practices and provide thought-leadership around the workplace; demonstrating how it can support cultural change and reinforce brand, both major attractions and already differentiators for the best talent.
+At Director Group, we do not profess a crystal ball but we can call on our client-based experience to inform on current changing practices and provide thought-leadership around the workplace; demonstrating how it can support cultural change, reinforce brand and potentially save cost and liability.

 Put simply, organisations embracing the opportunity to create ‘great places to work’ will find attracting and retaining talent easier than those that don’t.
 It doesn’t have to be cliff-edge technology and state-of-art design – small, thoughtful steps can make the difference.
 We believe we can help clients achieve the balance that is right for them.